d3/d3-transition/README.md

     .style("background-color", "red");
 ```

-While transitions and selections share many similar methods, they operate somewhat differently; see below for details.

-D3 has many [built-in interpolators](https://github.com/d3/d3-interpolate) to tween arbitrary values.
-For example, you can transition from the font `500 12px sans-serif` to `300 42px sans-serif`, and D3 will find the numbers embedded within the string, interpolating both font size and weight automatically.
+D3 has a variety of [built-in interpolators](https://github.com/d3/d3-interpolate).
+For example, you can transition from the font specification `500 12px sans-serif` to `300 42px sans-serif`, and [interpolateString](https://github.com/d3/d3-interpolate#interpolateString) will find the numbers embedded within the string, interpolating both font size and weight automatically.
 To specify a custom interpolator, use [*transition*.attrTween](#transition_attrTween), [*transition*.styleTween](#transition_styleTween) or [*transition*.tween](#transition_tween).

-Only one transition of a given name may be *active* on a given element at a given time.
-However, multiple transitions with different names may be simultaneously active on the element, and multiple transitions with the same name may be *scheduled* on the element, provided they do not overlap in time.
+Transitions are exclusive: only one transition of a given name may be *active* on a given element at a given time.
+Multiple transitions with different names may be simultaneously active on the element, and multiple transitions with the same name may be *scheduled* on the element, provided they do not overlap in time.
 See [*transition*.transition](#transition_transition), for example.

-If a newer transition starts on a given element, it automatically interrupts any active transition and cancels any pending transitions.
+If a newer transition starts on a given element, it automatically interrupts any active transition and cancels any pending transitions that were scheduled prior to the starting transition.
 This allows new transitions to supersede old transitions, such as in response to a user event, even if the old transitions were delayed.
 To manually interrupt transitions, use [*selection*.interrupt](#selection_interrupt).
 To run multiple transitions simultaneously on a given element or elements, give each transition a [unique name](#selection_transition).

 For more on transitions, see [Working with Transitions](http://bost.ocks.org/mike/transition/).